Dallas Non-Compete Lawyer | Dallas Non-Compete Law Firm

 The long answer is that Texas covenant not to compete law remains a complex, murky, and continually evolving area of the law—one with potentially perilous implications on an employee’s livelihood.
 No other area of Texas employment law bears the possibility of depriving an employee of his/her financial ability to provide for one's family like a non-compete agreement does.
 Even those employees who are able to obtain solid job offers face the prospect of expensive litigation initiated by a former employer—perhaps accompanied by a damaging court order forbidding the employee from working until the case is resolved.

 Many Dallas law firms and lawyers practice employment law.
 But with the risks so high, Texas employees are strongly encouraged to consult with a lawyer who is Board certified in Labor and Employment Law by the Texas Board of Legal Specialization before signing a non-competition agreement and before (or immediately after) an employment relationship governed by a non-compete ends.

 Dallas lawyer Barry Hersh reviews non-competition agreements on behalf of individuals on a flat fee and hourly basis.
 He also drafts and litigates Texas non-compete agreements on behalf of employees and businesses.
+Barry dedicates a significant part of his practice to counseling clients and litigating non compete issues.
 If you are interested in having your Texas non-compete agreement reviewed, you anticipate ending an employment relationship governed by a non-compete, or you are threatened with non-compete litigation by a former employer, complete the law firm's online inquiry form.